 8) Live Like You Were Dying (Tim McGraw)

 A song that was inspired by McGraw’s relationship with his father, Live Like You Were Dying is about living life to its fullest by treating every day like it was your last.
+If your grandpa was a fan of country music, then you should consider including this amongst the funeral songs in your playlist.

 9) I Will Always Love You (Whitney Houston)